ENEZA-DSI/Eneza-Interns-Profiles/CODE OF CONDUCT.md

-# Bioinformatics Group at MBBU  Code of Conduct
+# ENEZA Data Science Group Code of Conduct

 ## Welcome!!
 Karibu
 We are excited to have you on board.

 *The following document has been adapted from the [MBBU Code of Conduct](https://github.com/mbbu/Onboarding/blob/master/CODE_OF_CONDUCT.md).*

-## The Bioinformatics Group at MBBU is committed to an harassment-free policy
+## The ENEZA Data Science Group is committed to an harassment-free policy
 We value the participation of every member of our community and want to ensure that every member has enjoyable and fulfilling learning and working experience.
-Accordingly, everyone who participates in any Bioinformatics Group project is expected to show respect and courtesy to other members at all time.
+Accordingly, everyone who participates in any Group project is expected to show respect and courtesy to other members at all time.

 To make clear what is expected, all members of the Bioinformatics Unit(including myself) must conform to the following Code of Conduct:
-The MBBU leadership and all Bioinformatics group members are dedicated to a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, race, national origin, age or religion.
+The ENEZA leadership and all Bioinformatics group members are dedicated to a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, race, national origin, age or religion.
 We do not tolerate harassment by and/or of members of our community in any form.

 **In summary:**
 * All communication – online and in-person – should be appropriate for a professional audience, including people of many different backgrounds.